BA, LLB, LLM, MCIArb, UKCP, MBACP, Psychotherapist, Coach, Commercial & Workplace Mediator, Barrister (non-practicing)

 Mediator Jane Walmsley – Professional Background

-Jane is a non-practising barrister.
+Jane is a psychotherapist and non-practising barrister.
 She was called to the Bar in July 2008.

 Has studied a LL.M in International Commercial Law at the University of Birmingham, comprising modules in: